 All of these factors increase the total cost of offering a group health insurance policy beyond those already pricey premiums.
 So what’s a small business owner to do when health insurance costs seem unrealistic with the budget?

-This article discusses costs small organizations can expect when offering group health.
-It also discusses how organizations can control their costs by offering health benefit alternatives like a health reimbursement arrangement (HRA).
+In this article, we’ll discuss the costs small organizations can expect when offering group health insurance, as well as how organizations can control their costs by offering health benefit alternatives like a health reimbursement arrangement (HRA).

-In 2020, annual group health insurance premiums averaged $7,470 for single coverage and $21,342 according to the Kaiser Family Foundation.
+According to the Kaiser Family Foundation, annual group health insurance premiums average at around $7,470 for single coverage and $21,342 for family coverage.

 67% of small organizations (defined in the Kaiser Family Foundation study as those employing under 200 workers), paid between 25% and 50% of the family coverage premiums, which comes to about $455 to $910 per month.

 Of course, organizations can reduce their budget by implementing higher cost-sharing requirements on employees.
-Adding these requirements, however, increases the risk that eligible employees will decline participation in the plan.
+However, adding these requirements increase the risk that eligible employees will decline participation in the plan.
 If too many employees choose not to participate, the organization may not be able to offer the policy at all.
 Most states require that at least 70% of employees participate in a group health plan.

-The cost to implement a group health plan includes another, less obvious cost over the cost of premiums—the cost of time to administer the plan.
-For most small organizations trying to get as much done with as little staff as possible, the impact of this administration cost might even exceed the cost of the premiums
+The cost to implement a group health plan includes another, less obvious cost in addition to premiums—the cost of time to administer the plan.
+For most small organizations trying to get as much done with as little staff as possible, the impact of this administration cost might even exceed the cost of the premiums.

-The three biggest factors that make managing a group health plan time and labor-intensive are:
+Let’s go over the three biggest factors that make managing a group health plan time and labor-intensive: